UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 (instead of those created inside UPBGE), you can use the debugging button to have them reloaded every time they are called.

 In next figure, we have the reload.reload\_me module that will be reloaded every frame.
 That way you can dynamically change the content of your scripts, variables, and functions without having to restart the game.
-Try it yourself: copy the content of the example :download:`001_reloadme.zip </blends/Python_Scripting/001_reloadme/001_reloadme.zip>` to your computer, extract it and launch debug\_python.blend.
+Try it yourself: download the example :download:`001_reloadme.zip </blends/Python_Scripting/001_reloadme/001_reloadme.zip>` to your computer, extract it and launch debug\_python.blend.
 Play your game, and you will see a spinning cube.
 The speed of the cube is controlled by the 14th line of the file script.py, found in the same folder.